tuukka-miettinen/DanceOff/README.md

 The dance tracking is implemented in Swift using the Core Motion framework provided by apple.
 The core motion data is monitored in a window, which is compared to the set of currently known dance moves.
 If the window matches a dance move well enough, the app will start to track the moves for a longer time.
 After the move is fully tracked, the accuracy is calculated using Dynamic Time Warping and euclidean distance between the known movement data and the collected data.

 ### ⭐Future
 Get the whole world dancing!
+The aim is to move this tracking to the watches, making every move really count.
+Standing in line?
+Dance.
+Waiting for a doctor's appointment?
+Dance.

-(Also improve the app to use machine learning for move tracking)
+(Also should improve the app to use machine learning for move tracking and scoring)

 ### Demo
 https://youtu.be/S4qdbA9P5iE